Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure: Appendix B. Hamiltonian operator method under Hund's rule

-which leaves out the physical Hilbert spcae under the Hund's rule.
+which does not belong to the physical Hilbert spcae under the Hund's rule.
 For the total spin-$0$, we can have

-In summary, the $9$ physical states under the Hund's rule are eigenstates of $\hat{H}_{z^2}$ in the restricted physical Hilbert space.
+In summary, the $9$ physical states {represent} eigenstates of $\hat{H}_{z^2}$ {within} the restricted physical Hilbert space under the Hund's rule.
 Since these $9$ states are symmetric in the $3d_{z^2}$ and $3d_{x^2}$ orbital, this argument holds for $\hat{H}_{x^2}$.
 For the four spin-exchange combinations,

-the $9$ states are eigenstates in the physical Hilbert space under Hunds's rule.
-These four spin exchanges are equivalent, as shown in Tab.~(\ref{tab:SpinExchangeHunds}).
-Here, AFM superexchange between the two spin-$1$ (spin-triplet) states is a summation of these four equivalent spin-$\frac{1}{2}$ exchanges.
+they are equivalent {within} the physical Hilbert space {according to} the Hund's rule, as summarised in Tab.~(\ref{tab:SpinExchangeHunds}).
+Here, AFM spin-$1$ exchange ($\bm{S}_{1}\cdot\bm{S}_{2}$) between the two spin-triplet states at the two sites is a summation of these four equivalent spin-$\frac{1}{2}$ exchanges.